typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 title: Get Queries
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will learn about the get queries, the fundamental queries used to explore GRAKN Knowledge bases
+summary: In this lesson you will learn about the get queries, the fundamental queries used to explore Grakn Knowledge bases
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/get-queries.html